While the common stereotype holds that the cats are aloof, independent, and solitary little jerks, the reality is much different.

 The most recommended tools and solutions include:

-— Incorporating puzzle feeders, elevated areas, hideaways (tunnels), and cat trees into your home to alleviate boredom and hone their hunting and stalking instincts.
-Bonus points if these afford window views where kitty can gaze outside and chirps at birds and other critters.
+- Mental stimulation is key.
+Try to incorporate puzzle feeders, elevated areas, hideaways (tunnels), and cat trees into your home to alleviate boredom and hone their hunting and stalking instincts.
+Bonus points if these afford window views where kitty can gaze outside and chirp at birds and other critters.

-— Daily playtime sessions that tire kitty out with some much-needed exercise.
+- Daily playtime sessions that tire kitty out with some much-needed exercise.
+Try to play with your cat in 15-minute intervals at least twice a day.
 From expensive to homemade, toys like loose string, flashlight beams, and bouncy balls can keep kitty alert, active, and engaged.